In 1977, former advertising executive Harvey Rosenberg gave the world Gay Bob, ‘the world’s first openly gay doll’.

 In yer face, Tiny Tears!

 And Ken can bring his “best friend” Allan.
 Bob was the first “openly gay” doll.
-Others dolls had issues:
+Others dolls were just uncertain:

 Rosenberg sold and marketed Bob through his company, Gizmo Development.
 Gay Bob was bestowed an Esquire magazine “Dubious Achievement Award” for 1978.